 Wonderfully fragrant moonflower blooms after dark, attracting beautiful sphinx moths to your flower garden.
 This vining plant is easy to grow from seed.

 Moonflower (Ipomoea alba) is a member of the morning glory family and is also related to ornamental potato vine.
 It’s a climber, so while it doesn’t need much ground space, plan to provide a trellis or fence to allow it to reach toward the starry sky.
 It’s a perennial in its native tropical range (which includes Florida and Texas), and grows well as an annual in other places.
-It’s easy to start from seed (nick the seed and soak overnight for best germination success) and can be started indoors a few weeks ahead of the first frost in northern areas.
+Moonflower is easy to start from seed (nick the seed and soak overnight for best germination success) and can be started indoors a few weeks ahead of the first frost in northern areas.